 The RDT is responsible for providing the electronic documentation students need in order to apply for ATAS clearance.
-The application process can take up to eight weeks.
-If an ATAS certificate is required, please include a 300 word summary of the project proposal and thesis title.
-Please note that when an applicant submits an ATAS request to the Foreign & Commonwealth Office it can take up to eight weeks to receive a reply.
+If an ATAS certificate is required, please include a 2000 character summary of the project proposal and thesis title.
+Please note that when an applicant submits an ATAS request to the Foreign & Commonwealth Office it takes an average of 8 weeks for a decision to be made and so it is essential that ARFs are received in a timely fashion.